cdens/ArduinoProjects/DigitalTrumpet/README.md

 *Happy playing!*

 ## Example:
-See the example image below, and the video included in this folder)!
+See the example image below, and a [demo video hosted on imgur](https://imgur.com/a/6rfqM4O)!

 ![example](example.png)